 - Improving your employability in your work environment

 Many people see personal development as a train journey from point A to point B. In reality, a career and your development is not at all like a train journey: you stop several times, get off and on again at sometimes unforeseen moments.

-Whether it’s your personal career or your personal life, it’s good to occasionally assess your situation and reconsider your goals.
-Investing in sustainable development is perhaps the best investment there is.
+Whether it’s your personal career or your personal life, it’s good to occasionally assess your situation and reconsider your goals, strengths weaknesses opportunities and threats.
+Investing in sustainable development and identifying areas for personal development is perhaps the best investment there is.

 How do I write a personal development plan?
 The full guide

 All development plans are different, as it is precisely tailored to your personal situation.
 In education and work life, PDPs have a certain format.
 Employers can also customize their own versions for employees and have their own procedures and processes to tailor the PDP to their employees.

 Regardless of what a PDP is used for, there are some general steps that can help you write a PDP.
 In any case, these steps include:

 - Career Goals Analysis